Line-of-Sight Pursuit in Monotone and Scallop Polygons: Introduction

-The proofs for each polygon family can be found in the three sections that follow, with our arguments building successively.
-Monotone pursuit is the simplest case, so we prove Theorem \ref{thm:main}(a) in Section \ref{sec:mono-pursuit}.
-Noori and Isler \cite{noori+isler} proved that monotone polygons are pursuer-win for a line-of-sight pursuer.
-Their algorithm guarantees a capture time of $O(n(Q)^7 \cdot \diam(Q)^{13})$ where $\diam(Q) = \max_{x,y \in Q} d(x,y)$.
+The proofs for each polygon family can be found in the two sections that follow, with our arguments building successively.
+Monotone pursuit is the simplest case, so we prove Theorem \ref{thm:monotone} in Section \ref{sec:mono-pursuit}.
+Previously, Noori and Isler proved that monotone polygons are pursuer-win for a line-of-sight pursuer.\cite{noori+isler} Their algorithm guarantees a capture time of $O(n(Q)^7 \cdot \diam(Q)^{13})$ where $\diam(Q) = \max_{x,y \in Q} d(x,y)$.
 Our pursuit strategy is much simpler, as is reflected in our significantly reduced capture time.
 The key improvement is a novel chasing strategy for pursuit in polygonal environments.
-The standard endgame in a polygon uses the \style{extended lion's strategy} \cite{isler05tro} to capture the evader.
-Herein, we use a different tactic that is better suited to the monotone setting.
+Rather that using lion's strategy in the endgame, we use a different tactic that is better suited to the monotone setting.
 This \style{rook's strategy} chases the evader while simultaneously guarding a horizontal frontier from incursion by the evader.
 This allows for a seamless transition between searching for the evader and actively chasing him.
-More specifically, our active rook phase also guards the pursuer's progress, while Noori and Isler needed a third mode to defend against certain pursuer gambits, which increased their capture time bound.
+More specifically, our rook phase also guards the pursuer's progress, while Noori and Isler needed a third mode to defend against certain pursuer gambits, which increased their capture time bound.

 In Section \ref{sec:scallop}, we adapt the monotone pursuit strategy for scallop polygons.
 The guiding principle of the scallop strategy is to update the pursuer's frame of reference as she moves through the polygon.
 This update takes some care, as $\cP$ must reposition herself to continue to guard her progress.
-Finally, we generalize to strictly sweepable polygons in Section \ref{sec:sweepable}, where our methodical analysis of monotone and scallop polygons pays off.
-We treat the sweepable environment as a progression of monotone and scallop polygons.
-The delicate transitions between these types requires even more care, since they can interact in subtle ways.
+We conclude in Section \ref{sec:conclusion} with some observations and open problems.
 Before launching into the proofs, we discuss related work and some environmental assumptions.